mbpassos/challenge_HUUB/README.md

 ## Next Steps for the project

 I believe in constant improvement.
-The Next step of the project would be to build Vue Components using laravel functions.
+I decided to build the project in Laravel, but another possibility for this challenge was to use Vue JS to build the application.
 I started by skecthing a wireframe to define components hierarchy.
 I came up with the following solution:
 <img src="https://i.ibb.co/FHnbWrS/wireframe.png">
 <img src="https://i.ibb.co/j8DK7Yv/912588ddc488e35fc2380ed3953ee9d2.png">
+The next step would by authenticating and storing the token in the browser's variable (local Storage).
+Using <a hreh="https://quasar.dev/introduction-to-quasar">Quazar</a> a Vue JS framework would be a great choice, because there is already scaffolding and components created, which would be practical because I could use some code from my Laravel application.

-I also wanted to improve the error messages that would show up when the token expires from the session.
-I would also focus more on the layout, improve the homepage specially.
+Regarding the Laravel project, I also want to improve the error messages that would show up when the token expires from the session.
+I would also focus more on the layout and improve the homepage specially.

 ## Challenges